CleverRaven/Cataclysm-DDA/data/mods/alt_map_key/readme.txt

 Parking lots part of a multi-tile building are treated as single tile stand-alone buildings.
 So they have {"sym": 112, "color": "light_blue"}.

-Colors mark the (loose) thematic category, with some comprimises between the building's original purpose and its current lootability.
+Colors mark the (loose) thematic category, with some compromises between the building's original purpose and its current lootability.

 Color = theme.
 Existing examples.
 Possible examples.

 Light Green= Housing and residential.
 Houses, apartments, hotels, mansions.
 Trailer parks, dorms, old folks homes.